 Despite leading the American League Eastern division by 14 ½ games as late as mid-August, the summer of 1978 may go down in history as one of the most miserable in Boston Red Sox history.

-Over the next six weeks, the second-place Yankees would catch fire while the Red Sox watched the wheels fall off their seemingly impassable lead.
+Over the final six weeks of the regular season, the second-place Yankees would catch fire while the Red Sox watched the wheels fall off their seemingly impassable lead.

 So, let’s cut right to the chase, get right to the drama.

 The Red Sox led the Yankees 4-2 in the seventh inning.
-Fenway was buzzing with excitement.
+Fenway Park was buzzing with excitement.
 The Sox were nine outs away from knocking off the hated Yankees.
 With two men out, two men on base in the New York seventh, Bucky Dent stepped up.
-The light-hitting Yankee shortstop hit .243 with five home runs in 1978.
+The light-hitting Yankee shortstop was batting .243.

-After fouling the second pitch of the at-bat off his shin, Dent called time and the Yankees trainer moved in to take a closer look.
-The delay slowed Torrez’ momentum.
+After fouling the second pitch off his shin, Dent called time and the Yankees trainer moved in to take a closer look.
+The delay slowed Mike Torrez’ momentum.

 Dent turned on the Torrez pitch and launched a towering fly ball to left field.